pir8aye/angularjs-register-login/README.md

 * Clone this repo to a folder on your server.
 * Activate mod_rewrite, route all traffic to application's www/public_html folder.

-### Create an Account.
+### Create an Account
 The first thing you need to do is sign up for a free Firebase account and create a project.

-### Add Firebase
+### Add Firebase to the Project
 You will need to initialise the Firebase SDK.
-Update the core app file, found in www/public_html/js and changing the following code with your projects information:
+To do this you'll need to update the core app file in www/public_html/js and change the following code with your projects information:

 ```bash
 var config = {